hosung03/VocabularyStudyForChild_swift/README.md

 # VocabularyStudyForChild_swift
-This is Vocabulary Study Application ForChild which developed with Swift
+This is a Vocabulary Study Application ForChild which developed with Swift